jtlabsio/settings/readme.md

 Viper is an incredible and feature rich configuration utility that also aligns, philosophically, with 12-factor principles.
 [Viper](https://github.com/spf13/viper) supports several features that this package does not:

 * loading configuration from external sources (i.e. Consul, etcd, and k/v stores, etc.)
-* reading configuration from more sources (i.e. HCL, INI and dotenv files, etc.)
+* reading configuration from more sources (i.e. HCL, INI, TOML, dotenv files, etc.)
 * saving configuration back out to a destination

 Where [Viper](https://github.com/spf13/viper) differs is in the order in which configuration is loaded.
 Additionally, to load additional full or partial files specified through command line arguments or environment variables, custom code is required.